google-deepmind/mujoco/doc/programming/extension.rst

 While *exact* SDFs---encoding the precise signed distance to the surface---are preferred, collisions are possible with any function whose value vanishes at the surface and grows monotonically away from it, with a negative sign in the interior.
-For such functions, it is still possible to find collisons, albeit with a possibly increased number of starting points.
+For such functions, it is still possible to find collisions, albeit with a possibly increased number of starting points.

 The ``sdf_distance`` method is called by the compiler to produce a visual mesh for rendering using the marching cubes